5 Tips for a Good Night’s Sleep

 5. Get Physical Exercise During the Day

-Regular physical exercise during the day has been shown to promote good sleep, helping you to fall asleep sooner and fall into a deeper sleep.
+Regular physical exercise during the day promotes good sleep, helping you to fall asleep sooner and fall into a deeper sleep.

 Watch out not to exercise too close to bedtime though as the exercise may cause you to feel energised rather than drowsy.